 The aim of this course is to develop your skills as a specialist practitioner who can combine theory and practice to improve and develop knowledge and skills in District Nursing, or General Practice Nursing.
 You will gain the necessary intellectual insight needed to evaluate the economic, social and political influences that affect all aspects of healthcare.
 Preparing you to play a proactive role within your specialist area of practice, this is a professional course and it incorporates a practice component.

 The practice placement takes place throughout the programme and culminates in a 10-week block at the end of the course.
 Practice is normally carried out within your place of work.
-There are core modules that are shared by all students and specialist modules for either the District Nursing, or General Practice Nursing pathway.
+There are core modules that are shared by all students and specialist modules.
 It may be possible to undertake the programme over a longer period of time.

 There are a variety of learning and teaching strategies which are utilised during the course as well as a range of assessment methods to assess the knowledge and theoretical components which underpin practice.

 The core modules and the specialist modules are designed for the development of practice, as well as facilitating generalist, specialist and multi-agency approaches.
 As roles within Primary Care over recent years have become altered and diverse the course has been developed to reflect the needs of this changing community.
 The focus of the programme is on enabling the monitoring and improvement of standards of healthcare through the supervision of practice , clinical audit, development of practice through research, teaching and the support of professional colleagues, through the provision of skilled professional leadership.
 This programme supports professional progress by developing professional awareness and decision-making.

 This course equips you with the skills required to become a Specialist Community District Nurse.
 You will be both academically and professionally prepared to practice as a member of the multi-disciplinary team.

 Develop your subject knowledge and understanding of the principles of primary care as well as the development of maintenance of health of individuals and communities.